KarrieK/NICAR16/README.md

 To make sure that we have been succesful grabbing the data type - ls and it should list the file

 #Looking at our data

+The first thing we need to do is turn our excel file into a csv and change its name

+To do this we are going to use the command in2csv and then rename it

+$ in2csv nsnextract.xlsx > data.csv